 For this new release, we have spent a lot of effort on making SeaTable look nicer and increasing the interface's usability.
 We have taken care of a lot of smaller details and, while not necessarily visible at first sight, we are confident that it adds to a positive user experience.
 Those hoping for a lot of new features will just have to sit tight until SeaTable 1.8, but in the meantime enjoy all the added comforts of 1.7.

 In this release note we focus on the most important aspects of the new version.
-The complete change list can be found - as always - in the Changelog.
+The complete list of changes can be found - as always - in the changelog.

 Dynamic user interface

 Animations are a bit like the salt in the soup.
 As long as not used excessively, they add to the experience.
 We think we got just the right amount.
 If you pay attention, you may take note of the animations that we added here and there (e.g., to the side panel or some menus).
 But you may just as well not notice because it blends in naturally.
 In this case, we feel confirmed: Not too much, not too little.